 · All-student meetings to address issues of universal concern and allow for sharing of advice between more and less advanced cohorts.

-· Individual meetings with the Director, Dr. Larry Tobacman, the Associate Director, Dr. Nancy Freitag, and the Assistant Director, Roberta Bernstein.
+· Individual meetings with the Director, Dr. Larry Tobacman, Associate Director, Dr. Nancy Freitag, Associate Director Dr. Mark Rosenblatt and Administrative Director, Julie Mann.

 In addition to these organized, scheduled events, all students are welcome to meet with any or all of the directors at any time to discuss anything on their mind.
 Strict confidentiality will always be maintained and referrals to more knowledgeable authorities will be made when needed.